TypeStrong/atom-typescript/README.md

 ## Reviews
 "I was shocked at how good it felt to poke around on the compiler with it."
 [Jonathan Turner](https://twitter.com/jntrnr)
 "And guess what, it worked perfectly.
 Like everything else!
 Faster than Visual Studio!"
 [Daniel Earwicker](http://stackoverflow.com/users/27423/daniel-earwicker)
 "It's a thing of beauty - they had me at '*Type information on hover*'.
 Discovering  `tsconfig.json` support as well was just an enormous bonus."
 [John Reilly](https://twitter.com/johnny_reilly)
+"This may be your best option for editing TypeScript at the moment - very nice!"
+[Rasmus Schultz](https://twitter.com/mindplaydk)

 [*Add yours!*](https://github.com/TypeStrong/atom-typescript/issues/66)